Sustainable Development Goal 16: Monitoring and progress

 High-level progress reports for all the SDGs are published in the form of reports by the United Nations Secretary General.
 The most recent one is from April 2020.

 The International Programme for the Development of Communication is responsible for the follow-up of the SDG 16 through indicators 16.10.1 and 16.10.2.
 Every two years, a report containing information from the Member States on the status of judicial inquiries on each of the killings condemned by UNESCO is submitted to the IPDC Council by UNESCO's Director-General.
 The journalists safety indicators is a tool developed by UNESCO which, according to UNESCO's website, aims on mapping the key features that can help assess the safety of journalists, and help determine whether adequate follow-up is given to crimes committed against them.
 The IPDC Talks also allow the Programme to raise awareness on the importance of access to information.
 The IPDC also monitors and reports on access to information laws around the world through the United Nations Secretary-General global report on follow-up to SDGs.

+A meta-analysis in 2022 investigated the political impacts of the SDGs, and in particular if the SDGs have "fostered a better inclusion and support of poor and vulnerable communities within countries".
+The researchers found that vulnerable people and the least developed countries are theoretically given priority in the implementation of the SDGs.
+However, existing norms and institutions for inclusiveness have not been improved by the SDG process.

 Challenges

-Impact of Covid-19 pandemic

-The threat to sustainable development is conflict, insecurities, weak institution and limited access to Justice.

 The global COVID-19 pandemic is predicted to increase the frequency of conflicts as countries blame others for their situation.
-It is also expected that global peace and security will be threatened with over 60% countries risking the spread of COVID-19 in prisons due to overcrowding.
+The Russian invasion of Ukraine in 2022 has also caused a major setback, in particular accounting for most of the 53% increase in civilian conflict deaths that year.